-- reconciliation - to put right things that may have gone wrong
+- reconciliation - to put right the things that may have gone wrong

-A request to escalate to Stage 3 must be made to the Clerk of the respective academy's LAC, via the school office, within 10 school days of receipt of the Stage 2 response.
+A request to escalate to Stage 3 must be made to the Trust Governance Professional, via the Trust's central office, within 10 school days of receipt of the Stage 2 response.
+Requests received outside of this timeframe will only be considered if exceptional circumstances apply.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Trust Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.